jmenglund/pandas-charm/README.rst

 -------------

 Testing is carried out with `pytest <http://pytest.org>`_.
-Here is an example on how to run the test suite and generating a coverage report:
+Here is an example that runs the test suite and also generates a coverage report:

 .. code-block::